BrenoTeixeira/insider_fidelity_program/README.en.md

 |Attribute|Description
 ----------|-----------
 InvoiceNo| Invoice number.
 Nominal.
-A 6-digit integral number uniquely assigned to each transaction.
+A 6-digit integer number uniquely assigned to each transaction.
 If this code starts with the letter 'c', it indicates a cancellation.
 StockCode| Product (item) code.
 Nominal.
-A 5-digit integral number uniquely assigned to each distinct product.
+A 5-digit integer number uniquely assigned to each distinct product.
 Description| Product (item) name.
 Nominal.
 Quantity| The quantities of each product (item) per transaction.
 Numeric.
 InvoiceDate| Invoice Date and time.
-Numeric.
 The day and time when each transaction was generated.
 UnitPrice| Unit price.
 Numeric, Product price per unit in sterling.
 CustomerID| Customer number.
 Nominal.
-A 5-digit integral number uniquely assigned to each customer.
+A 5-digit integer number uniquely assigned to each customer.
 Country| Country name.
 Nominal.
 The name of the country where each customer resides.

 Instances with negative quantity and price values that are not canceled purchases won't be considered for the project.